Respect Human Rights

 • Health management: Provide care and medical assistance if employees feel unwell, and track their physical conditions through daily reports.

-• Care for special health conditions: diagnosis, surgery, medical care and daily assistance, providing care, support and encouragement.
+• Care for special health conditions: Special medical conditions, surgery, medical care and daily assistance, providing care, support and encouragement.

 3. Work-Life Balance